mesequeira/dotnet-ca-ecommerce/README.md

 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only Startup.cs should reference Infrastructure.

 ## Authentication
 This project used Firebase to handle the authorization.
-If you want to check the endpoints you'll need to configure you [FireBase Configuration](https://console.firebase.google.com/).
+If you want to check the endpoints you'll need to configure your [FireBase Configuration](https://console.firebase.google.com/).

 At the appsetings.development.json you'll find the section to put your TokenUri, Audience and ValidIssuer